 What to Look for in a Garden Tool Organizer

-If you have a small collection of gardening items or you anticipate you’ll primarily want to carry your supplies around the yard with you while you work, consider portable yet roomy options like buckets, totes, and collapsable benches with pockets, such as the Ohuhu Garden Kneeler and Seat.
+If you have a small collection of gardening items or anticipate that you’ll primarily want to carry your supplies around the yard with you while you work, consider portable yet roomy options like buckets, totes, and collapsable benches with pockets, such as the Ohuhu Garden Kneeler and Seat.

 If you plan to use your organizer for lugging large or heavy tools around the yard with you as you work, you want it to withstand your workload.
 Heavy-duty fabrics, like canvas, can be great, long-lasting options.
-Choosing a bag that has extra pockets and a waterproof coating that can easily be wiped down is also a good idea, given that things can quickly get messy when gardening.
+A bag that has extra pockets and a waterproof coating that can easily be wiped down is also a good idea, given that things can quickly get messy when gardening.

 If your organizer is a stationary rack or pegboard, look for materials like steel and solid wood finished with a waterproof coating, which will withstand numerous heavy tools when mounted on the wall.

 As with many household organization options, garden tool organizers can be plug-and-play, so to speak, or they may require some assembly.
 For example, a tote bag organizer—like the NuaiYrod Garden Tote Organizer—or a kneeling bench with pockets are two options that can be used right away without any real assembly.
 Pegboards, wall-mounted options, and many large freestanding options, however, can require various degrees of assembly.

 There are many ways to organize garden tools.
 You can sort them into tote bags, hang them on pegboards, or categorize them into a wheeled cart.
 If you have room, you may even want to have a separate shed that’s dedicated to garden tool storage or a potting bench that can also function as a planting station.
 A toolbox or caddy is great for organizing smaller items like seed packets, gloves, and clippers.
 “For larger tools like rakes, brooms, or shovels, a hanging solution works best,” says Gill.